groq/groq-api-cookbook/tutorials/jigsawstack-prompt-engine/README.md

     {
         "id": result.prompt_engine_id, #The ID you got after creating the engine "input_values": {
-            "about": "Singaporean chicken rice", #They value for your dynamic field },
+            "dish": "Singaporean chicken rice", #They value for your dynamic field },
     }
 )